-On March 26th, an explosion caused two buildings to collapse only a few buildings away from East Village Chiropractic.
-We felt the blast under our feet while patients were in office.
+On March 26th, 2015, an explosion caused two buildings to collapse only a few buildings away from East Village Chiropractic.
+We felt the blast under our feet while patients were in the office.
 First responders arrived immediately; police barricaded the street and asked us to evacuate.
 They worried about the domino effect as the fire was wrapping around the corner toward our office.
 I actually took these pictures from my parents’ patio across the street from the office and watched as firefighter dug a whole into the ground in front of the stoop of the office, so he could access a gas line.

 At the end of the night, I returned to the office and found it full of smoke.
 Today, I am at the office to begin our own clean up, so we can open our doors on Monday.